Nikhilnair48/FSD-C-WE-E-B22/lecture-24/live-coding/README.md

     - Exercise
 - Questions from class
 - Break
-- Quiz -> 11
+- Quiz
-- JS Challenges -> 4

-- Bug: why's character Id not incrementing?
+- Bug: Hero & Monster Manager
+    - Create a couple characters (heroes/monsters)
+    - Notice the unique Ids in the Elements tab in the Developer console & in Application tab

-# Spread
+## Spread

 The spread operator (...) expands an array or object into individual elements or properties